Peter V'landys: Trackside

 In 2010 V'Landys negotiated the sale to Tabcorp of the Racing NSW future revenues from the Trackside computer racing game.
 This sale realised $150 million and allowed the development of new spectator facilities at the Randwick Racecourse.

 Recognition

 In 2013 he was ranked with John Messara as the 40th of Sydney's most influential people and The Australian ranked him 22nd of the top 50 people in Australian sport.

 In 2019, the Sydney Daily Telegraph ranked V'Landys 6th from among a list of 100 of Sydney's most powerful and influential people.

 V'Landys was awarded Member of the Order of Australia in the 2014 Australia Day Honours for service to horse racing.

-Tax parity

-In 2015, along with John Messara, V’Landys negotiated with the NSW state government for the introduction of legislation to reduce the rate of government tax on totalisator and fixed-odds betting through Tabcorp to bring it into line with the rate of tax paid in Victoria.

 The Everest race

 In February 2017, V'Landys devised a new race called the Everest, which was to be conducted over 1200 metres and carry prize money of $10 million, making it the richest race in Australia and in the world on turf.
 The inaugural Everest race was run at Randwick Racecourse on 14 October 2017.
 It attracted a record crowd to Randwick Racecourse as well as record betting on an NSW race.

 In conjunction with the second running of the Everest, V'Landys also devised and implemented another new and unique race, The Kosciusko, which was specifically directed towards country trained horses and carried prizemoney of $1.3 million making it the world's richest country race.

 Prior to the 2018 event, the race attracted criticism from the Australian public and media after organisers of the event successfully lobbied for the sails of the UNESCO World Heritage Site Sydney Opera House to be used as an advertisement for the race.
 Public backlash and protests against this proposal and government support of it were held at the Opera House along with submission of a petition with over 300,000 signatures collected in less than a week in October 2018, but the pre-race event went ahead in a modified format.